VR-25/acc/README.md

 Run `acc -l tail` to find out.
 This will print the last 10 lines of the daemon log file.

+A relatively common exit code is `7` - meaning all charging switches failed to disable charging.
+It happens due to kernel issues (refer to the previous subsection - [charging switch](#charging-switch)).
+The daemon only stops due to this if acc is set to automatically determine the switches to use (default behavior).
+Manually setting a working switch with `acc -ss` or `acc -s s="SWITCHES GO HERE --"` prevents this issue.

 ---
 ## POWER SUPPLY LOGS (HELP NEEDED)